Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Motivating Example

 \section{Motivating Example}

-To illustrate our approach, we describe the CTI of malware \textsf{Cerberus} -- a trojan horse that targets Android mobile phone banking credentials.
-We use the same example throughout the paper for consistency.
-The \textsf{Cerberus} CTI describes how the malware works and how to recognize its tactics, techniques, and procedures (called attack patterns).
-The CTI also covers vulnerabilities of specific business technologies, such as email, domains and mobile devices.
-Consider the following snippet from the CTI on \textsf{Cerberus} written by ThreatPost\cite{cerberus-unleased}:
+To inspire our research, We present an example of how \textsf{LADDER} can be utilized by security analysts to leverage CTI reports.
+We study the CTI of malware \textsf{Cerberus}, a trojan horse that targets Android mobile phone banking credentials.
+This CTI provides a comprehensive description of the malware's capabilities and a detailed account of its tactics, techniques, and procedures (TTPs), also called attack patterns.
+Furthermore, the CTI encompasses different vulnerabilities in various business technologies, including email, domains, and mobile devices.
+The following excerpt from a \textsf{Cerberus} CTI posted on ThreatPost \cite{cerberus-unleased} illustrates this:

-\textit{``...A malicious Android app has been uncovered on the Google Play app marketplace that is distributing the banking Trojan, \textsf{Cerberus}.
+\textit{"...A malicious Android app has been uncovered on the Google Play app marketplace that is distributing the banking Trojan, \textsf{Cerberus}.
 The app has 10,000 downloads.
-Researchers said that the trojan was found within the last few days, as it was being spread via a Spanish currency converter app (called “Calculadora de Moneda”), which has been available to Android users in Spain.
-Once executed, the malware has the capabilities to steal victims’ bank-account credentials and bypass security measures, including two-factor authentication (2FA)..."}
+Researchers said that the trojan was found within the last few days, as it was being spread via a Spanish currency converter app (called "Calculadora de Moneda"), which has been available to Android users in Spain.
+Once executed, the malware has the capabilities to steal victims' bank-account credentials and bypass security measures, including two-factor authentication (2FA)..."}.